20+ Fun Spring Sensory Activities for Toddlers & Preschoolers

 Spring flower sensory play from Natural Beach Living

-Sensory bottles are a great way to set up some sensory play and emotional regulation stations in your home or classroom.
+Sensory bottles are a great way to set up sensory play and emotional regulation stations in your home or classroom.
 There are so many fun-themed ones, here are a few of my favorite spring ones.

 Spring flower sensory bottle from My Little 3 and Me